-The military use of the Táborfalva Shooting-Range-and Drill Ground has a more than 130 year-old history.
+The military use of the Táborfalva Shooting Range and Training Area has a more than 130 year-old history.

 The use of the first lands for military purpose was recorded in the contracts of livery of seisin in 1875, signed by Mrs. Várady Franciska Csurgay, as bargainor.
 At that time, an extent of 1500 acres land, paid off by the Military Treasury, was occupied for military use.
 After this, the first drill and musketry training of the army had been started in at the shooting-range.

 The military base and the shooting-range could be found under the title of "Baracken Lager" (Barrack Camp) on the 1886's maps.
 The next enlargement of the military land can be connected to the year of 1912: this time the Military Treasury bought a piece of land from Palóczi-manor, increasing the size of the shooting-range and drill ground to 4000 acres.
 In the next periods, the area was increased even more with the purchased lands, and by the 1930s, 5600 acres of land had been occupied for military use.
 The title of the area had been changed then to Shooting Range Camp, and later to Örkény Camp.
 During the time of the Monarchy, the land was mainly used for experimental shooting of artillery devices.
 Until the beginning of the First World War, only the Artillary Research Institute used the area for military purposes.